 - 57 National Green Tribunal ("NGT") vide its order dated 14th March, 2019, directed UPCL to make payment of ₹ 5.00 crores as an interim environmental compensation to Central Pollution Control Board ("CPCB").
 UPCL has made payment of the said amount in April 2019 with CPCB subject to final outcome of the case.
 The report of the Committee of Experts constituted by the NGT is under consideration of the NGT for final disposal.
-Existing operating plant continues to operate in compliance with all the conditions under Environment Clearance, and the management does not foresee any further liability in the matter. - In case of UPCL's Power Purchase Agreement (PPA) tariff determination is regulated and is determined on cost plus basis wherein return on equity and the current tax is pass through and deferred tax is recoverable from / adjusted against future tariff, when and to the extent such deferred tax converts into current tax in future periods.
+Existing operating plant continues to operate in compliance with all the conditions under Environment Clearance, and the management does not foresee any further liability in the matter. - 58 In case of UPCL's Power Purchase Agreement (PPA) tariff determination is regulated and is determined on cost plus basis wherein return on equity and the current tax is pass through and deferred tax is recoverable from / adjusted against future tariff, when and to the extent such deferred tax converts into current tax in future periods.
 Until previous year, the same was presented under 'Tax Expense'.
 During the year ended 31st March, 2020, pursuant to an opinion by the Expert Advisory Committee of the Institute of Chartered Accountants of India, the same has been presented separately.
 The comparative information shown under 'Tax Expense' in the financial statements have been reclassified in line with the said opinion.
 There is no impact in the other equity / loss on account of such change in presentation. - 59 According to the management's evaluation of events subsequent to the balance sheet date, there were no significant adjusting events that occurred other than those disclosed / given effect to, in these financial statements as of 27th April, 2020.

-In terms of our report attached For S R B C & CO LLP
+In terms of our report attached For S R B C & CO LLP Firm Registration No. : 324982E/E300003 Chartered Accountants per NAVIN AGRAWAL PARTNER Membership No. 056102

-Place : Bengaluru Date : 27th April, 2020
+Place : Bengaluru Date : 27th April, 2020 For and on behalf of the Board of Directors

-Place: Ahmedabad Date: 27th April, 2020 RAJESH S. ADANI

-MANAGING DIRECTOR DIN: 00006322
+Place : Ahmedabad Date : 27th April, 2020 RAJESH S. ADANI MANAGING DIRECTOR DIN : 00006322